-Android is an open-source software stack created for a wide array of devices with different form factors.
-The primary purpose of Android is to create an open software platform available for carriers, OEMs, and developers to make their innovative ideas a reality and to create a successful, real-world product that improves the mobile experience for users.
+Android is an open source software stack created for a wide array of devices with different form factors.
+The primary purposes of Android are to create an open software platform available for carriers, OEMs, and developers to make their innovative ideas a reality and to introduce a successful, real-world product that improves the mobile experience for users.

-Governance PhilosophyAndroid was originated by a group of companies known as the Open Handset Alliance, led by Google.
-Today, many companies -- both original members of the OHA and others -- have invested heavily in Android, typically in the form of allocating significant engineering resources to improve Android and bring Android devices to market.
+Android was originated by a group of companies known as the Open Handset Alliance, led by Google.
+Today, many companies -- both original members of the OHA and others -- have invested heavily in Android.
+These companies have allocated significant engineering resources to improve Android and bring Android devices to market.

 Uncontrolled customization can, of course, lead to incompatible implementations.
-To prevent this, the Android Open Source Project also maintains the Android Compatibility Program, which spells out what it means to be "Android compatible", and what is required of device builders to achieve that status.
-Anyone can (and will!) use the Android source code for any purpose, and we welcome all such uses.
-However, in order to take part in the shared ecosystem of applications that we are building around Android, device builders must participate in the Android Compatibility Program.
+To prevent this, the Android Open Source Project also maintains the Android Compatibility Program, which spells out what it means to be "Android compatible" and what is required of device builders to achieve that status.
+Anyone can (and will!) use the Android source code for any purpose, and we welcome all legitimate uses.
+However, in order to take part in the shared ecosystem of applications we are building around Android, device builders must participate in the Android Compatibility Program.

 The Android Open Source Project is led by Google, who maintains and further develops Android.
 Although Android consists of multiple subprojects, this is strictly a project management technique.
 We view and manage Android as a single, holistic software product, not a "distribution", specification, or collection of replaceable parts.
 Our intent is that device builders port Android to a device; they don't implement a specification or curate a distribution.